dongliang3571/Database-Notes/README.md

 ## Cassandra

+**Note: All nodes in cassandra cluster need to have same time otherwise either consistency will be broken or other problems**

 In Cassandra, **keyspaces** is corresponding to **database** in sql, **column family** us corresponding to **table** in sql.
 In **column family** we have **row key**, i.e unique identifier for each row, we can retrieve a row by using this **row key**.
 For each row, we will have multiple pair of **keys** and **values**, keys are colums, values are corresponding values for each column.

 - CQL clients on localhost/127.0.0.1:9042 (as shell for cassandra uses CQL service)